Français

 In the winter of 1960 he embarked on a horse-drawn sleigh ride of more than 300 miles from Montreal.
 Along the river, its destination is that of the Carnaval de Québec.
 He repeats this scenic hike for three consecutive years for the same occasion.

-He died in 1995 at the age of 77, and today there are about twenty titles including several compilations of his best hits.
+He died on March 18th, 1995 at the age of 77, and today there are about twenty titles including several compilations of his best hits.

 Membre de la Fédéйration des associations de familles du Québec Member of the Fédération des associations de familles du Québec (FAFQ)